Collecting Oral Histories: It Takes a Village (or a Museum)

 CHM oral histories are used by people from all walks of life, including researchers, media, lawyers, students and the general public.
 They are also used extensively within the Museum to bring computer history to life through their use in exhibitions, scholarly writings, publications, and educational programs.

 Short segments of Soundbytes, our popular lunchtime lecture series and part of the Museum’s Oral History Program, are featured throughout the Museum’s permanent exhibition, Revolution: The First 2000 Years of Computing.
 These allow Museum visitors to learn about over 100 inventions and discoveries from the creators themselves.
-To view these, and all other videos from Revolution, click here.

 Following in the successful footsteps of Revolution, CHM is also actively conducting oral histories in preparation for our upcoming exhibition Make Software: Change the World! (opening spring 2014).
 Founding Curator of CHM’s Internet History Program Marc Weber and Media Director Jon Plutte recently returned from Europe, where they went on an interviewing rampage, traveling to the United Kingdom, Germany, and Norway in the course of two weeks.
 Interviewees included Nobel Prize laureate Sir Peter Mansfield, for his extraordinary scientific contributions to MRI; inventor of the MP3 audio standard Karlheinz Brandenburg; and “Father of the Text Message,” Friedhelm Hillebrand.